-From the (hopefully) short list of scholarships that you have eyed on, ask yourself why do you envision yourself working for that organisation 4-5 years down the road.
-Conduct a research on each organisation by simply browsing through their corporate website and reading reviews online.
+From the (hopefully) short list of scholarships that you have, ask yourself why do you envision yourself working for that organisation 4-5 years down the road.
+Conduct research on each organisation by simply browsing through their corporate website and reading reviews online.
 Some of your answers could be, you have a passion to serve the public; you feel aligned with the organisation’s corporate culture; you see plenty of room for personal development within the organisation.

 5. What are the terms and conditions?

 There is no free lunch in this world.
 All entitlements come with responsibility.
 Frequently, this duty manifests in the form of a bond period of 4 years for local studies, or 6 years for overseas education.
 Ask yourself; am I so certain of my interest that I would willingly commit 6 years of my youth to this organisation?
 Some graduates like to spend their first few years of graduation exploring different kinds of jobs to find their true calling.

 What happens if I break my bond?
 Not only do you have to compensate for the monetary loss, but you may also get a bad name for it.
 Your job interviewers can possibly grill you on it ten years down the road.
 Consider the case of Agency for Science, Technology and Research (A*Star) scientist, Eng Kai Er, who started an arts grant, partly to protest against her six-year bond tying her to a job she was no longer interested in.

 Here’s another point for consideration: you don’t have the option of changing courses in university should you decide that your passion is not in your current field!